iot-objx/DebugUtils/README.md

 ## How-To
 Follow the following steps to get started.

 1. First download this library and put it under the libraries directory.
+Or make sure Arduino searches for the library under the folder of your choice.
 2. Include the libary to your project using `#include <DebugUtils.h>`.
 3. Depending on your need, define one of the followings just before the library include as stated on step 2.
     * `#define DEBUG_VERBOSE`: Detailed debug output that includes *time*, *function signature*, *file*, *line* along with the *input argument*.
     * `#define DEBUG_SIMPLE`: Minimalistic debug output or *as-it-is* provided.
+    * `#define DEBUG_PORT Serial`: (**OPTIONAL**) Choose the Debug Port.
+Only Arduino Mega and Due boards have more than one Serials available. `Serial` is defined by default unless one is provided.
 4. Use print statements as `DEBUG_PRINT(str)` or `DEBUG_PRINTLN(str)` to output the debug information.
 5. Use `DEBUG_FLUSH()` to wait for the transmission of outgoing serial data to complete.